JVResende/Cookenu/README.md

 ## 📄 About

-Backend of a social network, where users can share relevant information about foods and recipes they have tried.
+Backend of a social media, where users can share relevant information about foods and recipes they have tried.

 ## 🔗 Deploy Link
 https://lammar-cookenu2.onrender.com